Innkeepers Steve and Dave’s 2025 Provincetown Dining Guide

 Grilled Cheese Gallery – A casual, high energy spot located behind Commercial Street between the two town piers.
 Featuring delicious and creative takes on grilled cheese sandwiches at very reasonable prices.

 Helltown Kitchen – Latin fusion cuisine in a new, much larger location where Spindlers and The Mews temporary pop up were located.
-We have loved it in its prior location and expect to even love it more in its new location.
-Can’t wait to try it.
+We have loved it in its prior location and even love it more in its new location.

 J.D.’s – Located on a second floor deck next to Town Hall overlooking Commercial Street.
 Lively spot with pub style menu and sushi and lots of TVs for watching sporting events.